vict0rcarvalh0/pinocchio-guide/README.md

 use crate::CreateAccount;

+/// Processes the `CreateAccount` instruction.
+///
+/// ### Parameters:
+/// - `accounts`: The accounts required for the instruction.
+/// - `lamports`: The number of lamports to transfer to the new account.
+/// - `space`: The number of bytes to allocate for the new account.
+/// - `owner`: The program that will own the new account.
+/// - `signers`: The signers array needed to authorize the transaction.
+///
+/// ### Accounts:
+/// 0. `[WRITE, SIGNER]` The funding account.
-pub fn process_create_account<'a>(
+/// 1. `[WRITE, SIGNER]` The new account to be created. pub fn process_create_account<'a>(
     accounts: &'a [AccountInfo<'a>],
     lamports: u64,   // Number of lamports to transfer to the new account.